mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 have very, very large open source presences.
 So I started out in open source.
 I continued in open source.
-And then when I went back to freelancing and then eventually consulting, it was something that I just kind of like already had an expertise in.
+And then when I went back to freelancing and then eventually consulting, it was something that I just kind of like already had an expertise in, right?
-Right.
-I guess we'll talk about Party Corgi later, but like the whole like open source community.
-And how do you deal with PRS and how do you deal with the community at large and.
-What do you decide to work on and how do, what do you tell to what people to get everything, to move forward in a way that is collaborative and, uh, results in the best result for the community, as well as
+I guess we'll talk about Party Corgi later, but like the whole like open source community and how do you deal with PRs and how do you deal with the community at large and, what do you decide to work on and how do, what do you tell to what people to get everything to move forward in a way that is collaborative and, uh, results in the best result for the community, as well as the company.

-**Michaela:** [00:02:55] the company.
-Yeah, that makes total sense.
+**Michaela:** [00:02:55] Yeah, that makes total sense.
 So when you say you're you work with startups that build on open source, do you mean that they are using open source to build their software and that could be proprietary?
 Or is it really also startups that then open source their systems?
 Or could it be both?

-**Chris:** [00:03:16] It's usually a startups that have a very large open source component.
+**Chris:** [00:03:16] It's usually, uh, startups that have a very large open source component.
 So for example, I did some work with Gatsby.
 And Gatsby's core software's open source, right?
-Docker's core software was open source, like the Docker CLI and things like, um, and then a bunch of the other, like clients that I've had had large components of their business reliant on open source.
-So it's not just like, Hey, we use engine X as a load balancer.
+Docker's core software was open source, like the Docker CLI and things like that, um, and then a bunch of the other, like clients that I've had have had large components of their business reliant on open source.
+So it's not just like, "Oh hey, we use NGINX as a load balancer."
-Like, yes, you're technically using open source, but it's not quite the niche that we're talking about here in terms of.
-The business is dependent on an open source project that has a large community precedence.
+Like, yes, you're technically using open source, but it's not quite the niche that we're talking about here in terms of the business is dependent on an open source project that has a large community presence.
 The community health sort of indicates the health of the company in a way.
-Um, So it's, it's that kind of specific.
+Um, so it's, it's that kind of specific.
 Um, but I have taken contracts from places that are sort of like just using open source and they have a specific project they need me to work with and whatnot.